LqNoob/DeepLearningBook/README.md

 This is a fork of the PDF version of Deep Learning by Ian Goodfellow, Yoshua Bengio and Aaron Courville.
 I've added EPUB and MOBI versions of the book, generated from the PDF.

-Once you get your deep learning career on the roll, consider purchasing a printed copy of this generously freely available work.
+Once you get your deep learning career on the roll, consider purchasing a printed copy of this generously released work by the authors.

 # DeepLearningBook
 MIT Deep Learning Book in PDF format